donaldsonjw/btest/README.md

 ## Description

-btest is a simple testing library implementing the interface used by the pthread library provided with Bigloo.
+btest is a simple testing library implementing the testing interface used by the pthread library provided with Bigloo.